Trump says Chicago will discover why it is called the Ministry of War before the expected repression - ExBulletin

 Trump says Chicago will discover why it is called the Ministry of War before the expected repression

+President Donald Trump published a meme on social networks on Saturday by saying that Chicago “will discover why he is called the Ministry of War”, while city officials are preparing to repression of immigration.
+The video made above “ `We are going '': President Trump promises deployments of the National Guard as the judge reigns against him” i love the Morning Chicago about to find out why it is called the War Department, “The Post reads.
+Trump on Friday signed an executive decree to rename the Pentagon as “Department of War”.
+The message includes what seems to be an artificially generated image of the president wearing a hat and sunglasses, with the horizon of Chicago in the background, accompanied by text reading “Chipocalypse Now”.
+City.
+CNN previously reported that Trump's administrations plan to carry out a major immigration application in Chicago, and that officials were surprised to start on Friday.
+The Chicago operation is modeled after a similar operation carried out in Los Angeles in June.
+A judge judged this week that the deployment of June had violated the federal law prohibiting the military of the activity of the police on American soil in most cases; The Trump administration called on.
+The managers of the White Chamber clearly indicated that the repression of immigration of Chicago is distinct from the idea that the president launched to use the federal troops of the application of the laws and the National Guard to achieve a wider repression of crime in the city, similar to the operation in Washington, said in Dcrad, he asked, “I did not do it.
+Chicago and Illinois also condemned Trumps after Saturday.
+“The threats of the presidents are under the honor of our nation, but the reality is that he wants to occupy our city and break our constitution, wrote the mayor of Chicago Brandon Johnson on social networks.”
+We must defend our democracy of this authoritarianism by protecting itself and protecting Chicago by Donald Trump “.
+Worse,” writing “, remove this cavalry hat, you write Dodger.
+You have not won the right to wear it.”
+CNNS Alayna Treene contributed to this report.

-President Donald Trump published a meme on social networks on Saturday saying that Chicago will discover why he called the Ministry of War, when city officials are preparing for a repression of immigration.
+President Donald Trump published a meme on social networks on Saturday by saying that Chicago “will discover why he is called the Ministry of War”, while city officials are preparing for a repression of immigration.

+Video related above “ We are going '': President Trump promises deployments of the National Guard while the judge reigns against him

-The message understands what seems to be an artificially generated image of the president wearing a hat and sunglasses, with the horizon of Chicago in the background, accompanied by the reading of chipocalypse text now.
+The message includes what seems to be an artificially generated image of the president carrying a hat and sunglasses, with the horizon of Chicago in the background, accompanied by text by reading “Chipocalypse Now”.

-Illinois Democratic Governor JB Pritzk called Trump's post on Saturday is not normal.
+Illinois Democratic Governor JB Pritzker called Trumps Post on Saturday “not normal”.

-This occurs when Trump increased his rhetoric against the third most peuguulous cities in the country.
+It comes when Trump increased his rhetoric against the third most populous cities in the country.
 CNN previously pointed out that Trump's administrations plan to carry out a major immigration application in Chicago, and that officials stop to start on Friday that Friday.

-In recent days, immigration and border protection staff as well as customs and border protection have started to flow in the city, said White House officials in CNN.
+In recent days, immigration and border protection personnel, as well as customs and border protection, have started to flow in the city, White House officials told CNN.

-The White House officials have clearly indicated that the repression of Chicago immigration is distinct from the idea that the president floated to use federal troops of the law application and the National Guard to achieve a wider repression of crime in the city, similar to the operation in Washington, DC.
+Officials of the White House have clearly indicated that the repression of immigration of Chicago is distinct from the idea that the president floated to use the federal troops of the application of laws and the National Guard to achieve a wider repression of crime in the city, similar to the operation in Washington, DC

 Democratic officials who represent Chicago and Illinois also condemned Trumps after Saturday.

-The Senator of Illinois, Tammy Duckworth, described the post of Trumps on X as a stolen value at worst, writing, taking off this cavalry hat, you write Dodger.
-You have not won the right to wear it.
+The Senator of Illinois, Tammy Duckworth, described Trumps Post on X as “Valor stolen at his worst”, writing “, remove this cavalry hat, you write Dodger.
+You have not won the right to wear it.”

-Representative Mike Quigley, who represents a part of Chicago, said the post on Saturday afternoon that the post is an example of Trump, more and more towards authoritarianism.

-It is a frightening period.
-For those who have not been careful, it is time to see what this president does, said Quigley.

 CNNS Alayna Treene contributed to this report.